bchainhub/foxar-docs/versioned_docs/version-1/reference/spark-std/memOverflowError.md

 ### Description

-The internal Solidity error when trying to allocate a dynamic memory array with more than 2^64-1 items.
+The internal Ylem error when trying to allocate a dynamic memory array with more than 2^64-1 items.